Stratifications of Newton polygon strata and Traverso's conjectures for p-divisible groups: Values of homomorphism numbers

 \begin{proof} This is similar to the proof of Lemma \ref{Le-b-upper-prelim}.
 One has to replace Lemma \ref{Le-prelim} (b) by Lemma \ref{Le-prelim-f} and Theorem \ref{Th-going-down-b} by Theorem \ref{Th-semicont-f} (b).
 If $D=D'$ one can also use Theorem \ref{Th-going-down-n} instead of Theorem \ref{Th-semicont-f} (b). \end{proof}

-\begin{proof}[Proof of Theorem \ref{Th-fDE-upper}] Let $M$ and $M'$ be the Dieudonn\'e modules of $D$ and $D'$, respectively.
+\begin{proof}[Proof of Theorem \ref{Th-fDE-upper}] Let $M$ and $M'$ be the Dieudonn\'e modules of $D$ and $D'$ (respectively).
 By Lemma \ref{Le-f-upper-prelim} we can assume that $M$ and $M'$ are bi-nilpotent and that $a(M)=a(M')=1$.
 Let $z\in M$ and $z'\in M'$ be generators as $\EE$-modules.
-Let $M=\EE/\EE\Psi$ and $M'=\EE/\EE\Psi'$ be the associated presentations given by Lemma \ref{Le-present}.
-For $m\in\NN$ we have a canonical isomorphism
+Let $M=\EE/\EE\Psi$ and $M'=\EE/\EE\Psi'$ be the associated presentations given by Lemma \ref{Le-present} (b).
+For $m\in\NN$ we have canonical isomorphisms

 where the second isomorphism maps a homomorphism $\phi$ to $\phi(z')$.

 Let $m=f_{D',D}$.
 By the definition of $f_{D',D}$ there exists an infinite set $\Lcal$ and a subset $\{x_l\mid l\in\Lcal\}$ of $M$ such that $\Psi' x_l\in p^mM$ for all $l\in\Lcal$ and such that the reductions $\bar x_l\in M/pM$ of the elements $x_l$ are pairwise distinct.